couchbaselabs/node-ottoman/docusaurus/docs/basic/document.md

+---
+sidebar_position: 4
+title: Documents
+---

 # Documents

-Ottoman [documents](/classes/document.html) represent a one-to-one mapping to documents as stored in Couchbase Server.
-Each document is an instance of its [Model](/guides/model.html).
+Ottoman [documents](/docs/api/classes/document.html) represent a one-to-one mapping to documents as stored in Couchbase Server.
+Each document is an instance of its [Model](/docs/basic/model.html).

 ## Documents vs Models

-[Document](/classes/document.html) and [Model](/classes/model.html) are distinct classes in Ottoman.
+[Document](/docs/api/classes/document.html) and [Model](/docs/api/classes/model.html) are distinct classes in Ottoman.
 The Model class is a subclass of the Document class.
 When you use the Model constructor, you create a new document.

 ```javascript
 const MyModel = ottoman.model('Test', new Schema({ name: String }));